 What does this mean for staffing, recruiting and other companies that provide contract labor to clients in California?

 This new law puts a premium on labor contractors (i.e., firms that supply individuals to perform work for client companies) to make sure that all workers who are being paid on a 1099 basis are genuine independent contractors under California law.
 Otherwise, their clients will likely begin to choose competitors of theirs who are more independent contractor compliant.
-We discuss below in the “Takeaways” an effective means for companies, which supply 1099ers to client companies, to enhance their level of independent contractor compliance.
+I discuss below in the “Takeaways” an effective means for companies, which supply 1099ers to client companies, to enhance their level of independent contractor compliance.

 Does the new law include any definitions of independent contractor?

 No. The law expressly notes that it does not change the definition of independent contractor under state law.
-As noted in a prior blog post on October 12, 2011, California enacted an independent contractor misclassification law prohibiting willful misclassification, but that law likewise does not provide a definition of who is an employee and who is an independent contractor.
+As noted in my prior blog post on October 12, 2011, California enacted an independent contractor misclassification law prohibiting willful misclassification, but that law likewise does not provide a definition of who is an employee and who is an independent contractor.
 California, like many states, uses a modified form of the general common law definition of “employee.”
 California’s test is sometimes referred to as the “economic realities” standard, which is similar (but not identical) to the “economic realities” test used in cases arising under the Fair Labor Standards Act (the federal wage and hour law).
 Although the economic realities test under California law has a similar starting point as the classic common law test (“the principal test of an employment relationship [in California] is whether the person to whom service is rendered has the right to control the manner and means of accomplishing the result desired . . . ”), the courts in California and the California Labor and Workforce Development Agency give different weight to certain factors than do courts applying the classic common law test for independent contractor status.

 While both the economic realities and classic common law tests have a number of factors to be taken into account in determining whether a worker is an employee or independent contractor – for example, the IRS maintained for years its oft-quoted “20 factor test” and the California Labor and Workforce Development Agency lists 11 factors on its website describing the “economic realities” standard – the courts applying these tests have almost universally held that no one factor is determinative under these definitions of “employee.”
 Thus, because these tests are fact-specific, they can be subject to some confusion, which can result in a number of workers falling into the proverbial “gray area” between employee and independent contractor.